prazdevs/pinia-plugin-persistedstate/docs/frameworks/nuxt-3.md

 The plugin provides a factory function to make integration with Nuxt 3 a breeze.
 It is assumed you have Pinia already installed with [`@nuxt/pinia`](https://pinia.vuejs.org/ssr/nuxt.html).

-## SSR enabled persistence
+## SSR-enabled persistence

-Using Nuxt Cookies allow for persistence with full SSR support.
+Using Nuxt Cookies allows for persistence with full SSR support.
-Declare a plugin by creating a `persistedstate.ts` under the `plugins/` directory.
+Declare a plugin by creating a `persistedstate.ts` under the `plugins/` directory:

 ```ts
 // /plugins/persistedstate.ts